Your nails, or more specifically, fingernails.

 This is a sign of your estrogen levels lessening and your ovarian function slowing down.
 The ovaries are the main estrogen factory in our body, although estrogen also impacts our brain, skin, bones, liver and heart.

-Lower estrogen levels can also bring on menopausal symptoms like hot flushes, night sweats, mood swings, loss of libido and weight gain.
-Find out the 34 most common symptoms here.
+Lower estrogen levels can also bring on menopausal signs like abnormal body temperature, difficulty getting a good night’s sleep, mood swings, loss of libido and weight gain.
+Find out the 34 most common signs here.

 What Nail Changes Can I Expect?